Two twist'n turn bodies on left and standard on far right

 The PTR arms has been used for a very long time since the mid 70's.
 Not the prettiest hand sculpt - and particularly not in this doll.
 These have a bad finish, but ignore that part.
 The PTR arms were used for all cheaper dolls, mostly sold in narrow boxes, as well as the beach crew every year.
 The hands are sculpted with all the fingers close together, no separate fingers here.

-Twist'n turn bodies on left and right, Live Action in middle.
+Twist'n turn bodies on left and right, Free Moving in middle.

 This arm type were mostly used during the post MOD Era, into the early 70's.
 They are called Mexico arms and was first used with the Talking dolls, that were made in Mexico.
 The doll's left hand (right in photo) is pointing out- and slightly backwards.
 The hands feels smaller than the original hands, but the size difference isn't really that noticeable.